siteorigin/influence/themes/influence/trunk/README.md

 All Javascript is located in /js/ with license headers where appropriate.

-All photographs have been sourced from Pixabay and are licensed under the public domain.
+All demo photographs have been sourced from Pixabay and are licensed under the public domain.
+Demo videos are by Greg Priday and licensed under public domain.

 This theme is originally based on Underscores (_s) starter theme http://underscores.me/

 Bundled Resources
 ---------------
-* FontAwesome by Dave Gandy licensed under SIL OFL 1.1 <http://scripts.sil.org/OFL>
+* The font influence-icons contains icons from the Feather icon set.
+Copyright Cole Bemis, licensed under MIT - http://colebemis.com/feather/

 Change Log
 ---------------